shoutingfish123/spacecraft-propulsion-phm/README.md

 <img width="398" height="145" alt="image" src="https://github.com/user-attachments/assets/a81b0e87-3e7e-453d-9602-d15a7834f2a0" />

-### Phase 2: Physics-Informed Feature Engineering
+### Physics-Informed Feature Engineering
-Instead of using standard time domain features like mean, median, skew ,etc for feature engineering, this project involves a Physics-Informed feature engineering approach which takes into account the physics of the system:
+Instead of using standard time domain features like mean, median, skew etc. for feature engineering, this project involves a Physics-Informed feature engineering approach:
-* **Time Segmentation:**
-* **Statistical Moments:** Mean, Variance, Skewness, and Kurtosis to capture the shape of the pressure wave.
-* **Differential Features:** Pressure drops across critical sections (e.g., $P_{tank} - P_{valve}$) to model flow resistance.
+* **Time Segmentation:** The 1.2s period is divided into 3 equal parts from which maximum standard deviation of pressure is calculated.
+This prevents the model from ignoring local extrema in search of global extrema which are not always indicative of fault.
+*  **Frequency-Domain Analysis:** To capture the acoustic variations that may arise in the system, the Fast Fourier Transform (FFT) is applied to convert data drom time-domain to frequency domain and to obtain:
+** **Dominant Frequency Power:** This captures the magnitude of the primary resonance.
+** **Energy Bins:** Energy was separated into low-frequency (0–50 Hz) which represents the water hammer thud and high-frequency (>50Hz) which represents acoustic ringing.

-### Phase 2: Hierarchical Classification Pipeline
+### Hierarchical Classification Pipeline
 The problem was broken down into five sequential tasks to prevent class imbalance from skewing results:
 1.  **Anomaly Detection:** Binary classification (Normal vs. Abnormal).
 2.  **Fault Classification:** Distinguishing between Bubble vs. Valve Fault vs. Unknown.